Iacob98/qrmenu/replit.md

 # Overview

-This is a full-stack restaurant online menu management system that enables restaurant owners to create, manage, and share digital menus via QR codes and public links.
+This is a full-stack restaurant online menu management system in **open beta phase** that enables restaurant owners to create, manage, and share digital menus via QR codes and public links.
 Its core purpose is to modernize menu management, offering features like AI-powered menu generation, comprehensive design customization, and multi-language support.
-The project aims to provide restaurants with a flexible, efficient, and visually appealing way to present their offerings to customers.
+The project is currently being developed and tested with early adopters, with all features available free during the beta period.
+The platform aims to provide restaurants with a flexible, efficient, and visually appealing way to present their offerings to customers.

 # User Preferences

 Preferred communication style: Simple, everyday language.
 AI Image Generation: Always use specified Midjourney-style flags in DALL-E prompts as requested by user.
+Project Status: Open beta version with no real clients yet - all marketing content should be honest about beta status and avoid fake statistics or testimonials.

 # System Architecture